Will, Enduring Power of Attorney, and Personal Directive for one person: $350.00

 The people who should have wills the most are parents with children under 18, people with non-traditional family situations, single adults and spouses who have separated.
 The Wills and Succession Act provides a scheme of distribution of the estate of anyone who dies without a will, but it can lead to some quirky or even disastrous results.
-Indeed the handling of an estate of someone who has died without a will, or with an ambiguous will that he wrote out himself, can be the best illustration of “an ounce of prevention is worth a pound of cure.”
+Indeed the handling of an estate of someone who has died without a will, or with an ambiguous will that he wrote out himself, can be the best illustration of the admonition that “an ounce of prevention is worth a pound of cure.”

 Lawyers also have another saying, that “the lawyer’s best friend is the man who makes his own will.”
 That refers to the fact that it is very easy for an ambiguity to creep into a self-drafted will made by someone who isn’t used to considering the various permutations and combinations or the legal effects of the words that he writes down.
 The person who makes his own will is the lawyer’s best friend because the fees a lawyer would charge for litigating an argument over a poorly-drafted will would be many times what the cost of a properly-drafted will would have been.